Mythri Movie Makers

-Notable films produced by the company include Srimanthudu (2015), Janatha Garage (2016), Rangasthalam (2018), Uppena (2021), along with the Pushpa and Mathu Vadalara franchises.
-The Pushpa franchise is the First highest-grossing franchise in Indian cinema.
+Notable films produced by the company include Srimanthudu (2015), Janatha Garage (2016), Rangasthalam (2018), Uppena (2021), Dude (2025), along with the Pushpa and Mathu Vadalara franchises.
+The Pushpa franchise is the third highest-grossing franchise in Indian cinema.

-In 2019, Mohan Cherukuri (CVM) left the company and started his own production house, Vyra Entertainments, with Dr. Vijender Reddy Teegala.
-Presently, the production company is now headed by Naveen Yerneni and Yalamanchili Ravi Shankar.
+In 2019, CVM left the company and started his own production house, Vyra Entertainments, with Vijender Reddy Teegala.
+Naveen Yerneni and Yalamanchili Ravi Shankar are now the heads of Mythri Movie Makers.

 Productions

 The company's first production was Srimanthudu starring Mahesh Babu, Shruti Haasan, Jagapathi Babu, Rajendra Prasad, Mukesh Rishi, Sampath Raj, Harish Uthaman and directed by Koratala Siva.

 In 2018 the company produced 3 movies.
 Rangasthalam, starring Ram Charan Teja, Samantha Ruth Prabhu, Aadhi Pinisetty, Jagapathi Babu and Prakash Raj in lead roles, was directed by Sukumar.
 Devi Sri Prasad composed the score, and R. Rathnavelu handled the cinematography.